Jacudibu/hexagon-tactics/docs/units/classes.md

 ## Classes

-Every Class has a signature weapon assigned to them.
+Every new Unit will have a class with level >= 1 assigned to them.

 Character classes can be changed at will, but stats are persistent and raise depending on the active class on level up.
+Certain classes might be locked behind specific character races, as might certain equipment.

 ### Multiclassing

-Every Unit can access the skills of one other class, but without access to their equipment.
-This means a black mage could use white magic, or a warrior could use a lancer's skills.
-Thus, we don't necessarily need hybrid classes like traditional red mages, players can just build those themselves, but still having them might be more interesting.
+Every Unit can access the skills of all their classes.
+This means a black mage could use white magic, or a warrior could use an archer's skills, as long as they've learned those beforehand.
+Changing classes means starting at level 0: A unit knows nothing about that class and has to figure it out first.

+### Class Requirements

+Some classes might require minimum stat requirements to be available, for example an intelligence threshold for an advanced spellcaster class.

 #### Melee-Focused Units